sbmkvp/footfall_from_wifi_sensors/review/response.md

 3. "Though Wi-Fi F is a ‘location-less’ technology, ", please clarify what you mean by that.

-4. "privacy infringement" may not be the best word as infrigement relate to a law or a regulation.
+4. "privacy infringement" may not be the best word as infringement relate to a law or a regulation.
 Privacy breach or leak may be a better choice.

 5. Wireshark and not WireShark.